quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/10A008---Computational-Physics---Rubin-H_-Landau/1cprh_part32_12.7.2_IBM_Quan.md

 ---

 #### General n-Qubit Quantum Fourier Transform (QFT)
-Background context: The QFT for \(n\) qubits computes \(N = 2^n\) components.
+Background context: The QFT for $n $ qubits computes$N = 2^n$ components.
 It uses the binary representation of the state to apply a series of Hadamard and phase shift gates as shown in Equation 12.95.

 :p How does the n-qubit QFT work?
 ??x
-The n-qubit QFT works by transforming an \(n\)-qubit state into another state that represents the Fourier components using a sequence of Hadamard and phase shift gates, as described in Equations (12.88) to (12.95).
+The n-qubit QFT works by transforming an $n$-qubit state into another state that represents the Fourier components using a sequence of Hadamard and phase shift gates, as described in Equations (12.88) to (12.95).

 Example: The Python-Qiskit implementation of this n-qubit QFT is given by: